 Not satisfied with that answer?
 Us neither.
 Let’s dive a little deeper.

-Your RAS is the gateway that information passes through in order to reach your brain, and it filters that information so you know what you should pay attention to.
-Ever hear of “selective attention” or “selective hearing”?
+Your RAS is the gateway that information passes through to reach your brain, and it filters that information so you know what you should pay attention to.
+Ever heard of “selective attention” or “selective hearing”?
 This ability to focus on one bit of information, while simultaneously ignoring other information, is controlled by your RAS.

 The cocktail party effect.